 Backend Routes

 There are over 30 routes in the backend, so I’ll explain them in groups.
 The /auth routes use PassportJS to authenticate a user, either via email/password login or google auth, and once authenticated, an access token and a refresh token is sent to the user to be saved in local storage.
 All of the other routes use the req.user property in the final route handler to see who is performing the action.
-If the user is banned, or otherwise can’t access the action requested, the action is prohibited and an error is sent back.
+If the user is banned, or otherwise can’t access the action requested, the action is prohibited and a 403 error is sent back.

 The /posts routes deal directly with CRUD operations on Posts.
 In particular, POST /posts/:postId/likes and DELETE /posts/:postId/likes are for liking and unliking posts respectively.

 The /profiles routes get user profile’s info.
-This does not include a user’s posts, this is taken care of by the /posts route.
+This route does not include a user’s posts, this is taken care of by the /posts route.
 The POSTS /profiles/:username/follow and DELETE /profiles/:username/follow follow and unfollow the users respectively.

 The /account route is specifically to do CRUD operations on the currently logged in user. and the /admin routes are to perform administrator tasks for users who have the role of ADMIN.
 This allows admin users to ban or delete users.